appveyor/website/src/docs/enterprise/installation.md

 RDP into your CI Server.

 Copy the `*.pfx` file onto your server.
 There are several ways you can do this, including sharing your C drive with your host machine in the RDP settings.
 Or even using a service like Dropbox.
-As a general security practice, a `*.pfx` file is not something you want to leave lying around the place for attackers to obtain.
+As a general security practice, a `*.pfx` file is not something you want to leave lying around for attackers to obtain.

 Open Windows Explorer, and double click on the `*.pfx` file.